 Listed equities and collective investment funds are valued using the fair value based on quoted prices in an active market.
-Private equity funds and unlisted real estate funds are valued based on the level 3 method of the fair value hierarchy using non-observable inputs obtained from the third party custodian.
+Private equity funds and unlisted property funds are valued based on the level 3 method of the fair value hierarchy using non-observable inputs obtained from the third party custodian.
 The main non-observable market input for these assets is the net asset value of the investment which is provided quarterly by the custodian of the funds.

-As at 31 December 2017 all of the company's investments in equities were listed with the exception of a property development fund of €250k.
-As regards collective investment funds, all funds were listed with the exception of a private equity fund of €454k and of a global real estate fund of €168k, both managed by Morgan Stanley.
+As at 31 December 2018 all of the Company's investments in equities were listed with the exception of two property development funds of €652k.
+These investments were valued at cost because they are still at a very early stage of completion.

+As regards collective investment funds, all funds were listed with the exception of a private equity fund of €572k and of a global real estate fund of €166k, both managed by Morgan Stanley and a private equity fund of €278k which is under custody with EFG AG.